arcticmatt/pencil-flip/content/Literature/plath_observations.md

 ### Lemon meringue pie is her go-to desert

-SP and Hughes frequently have friends and acquaintances over for dinner.
+SP and Ted Hughes (her husband) frequently have friends and acquaintances over for dinner.
 At such gatherings, SP often whips up her damn good lemon meringue pie.

 > Tonight I shall somehow manage dinner for 5 & coffee for an extra two with
 > ease.
 My trusty angel-topped lemon meringue pie - if I serve a dinner once a